WenchaoHanSRI/Cell-Segmentation/README.md

 The setup is not limit to using conda environment as long as the packages and dependencies are properly installed in the environment.

 The code was also tested on Windows 10 based machine.
-Single core was used for training on windows machine.

 Details can refer: